drklee3/discord-custom-commands/README.md

   ~search [name]
     Searches for a custom command.
   ~import [json]  (or attach a JSON file)
     Imports command from json file or message.
+Deletes all existing commands.

+Misc
+  ~play [code block]
+    Evaluates Rust code in the playground.
 ```